Do you have enough independent writing to assess your year 6 pupils against the writing Teacher Assessment Framework for the end of Key Stage 2?

 - Cohesive Devices poster

 A PDF poster showing examples of cohesive devices that pupils could use in their writing.

 - Using Dialogue posters

-two PDF posters with examples of how dialogue can be used to convey character and advance action in a story.
+Two PDF posters with examples of how to convey character and advance action in a story using dialogue in KS2.